BalazsNyiro/sentence-seeker/README.md

   - use .epub, .mobi, .pdf, .doc, .rtf sources?

   - ?? do you need plugins, extendibility

-# TODO:
-  - extract gzip files and process them as normal files
-  - remove too old log files
-  - REST communication between controller and seeker processes
-    - use more than one node to search parallel

 ## Coding guideline - Naming conventions
  - Variable names: UpperCamelCase, exception: self.